Morant scores 47 points, Grizzlies tie Warriors at 1 apiece

 IN THE CROWD

-Michigan State coach Tom Izzo was at the game with three former Spartans in this game, including Warriors forward Draymond Green.
+Michigan State coach Tom Izzo was at the game with three former Spartans in this game, including Green.
 Izzo posed for a photo before the game with Xavier Tillman Sr. and Jackson.